Philippus/elastic4s/README.md

   )
 }
 ```
 A single HTTP or TCP request is now needed for 4 operations.
+In addition Elasticsearch can now optimize the requests,
+by combinging inserts or using aggressive caching.

 The example above uses simple documents just for clarity of reading; the usual optional settings can still be used.
 See more information on the [bulk page](guide/bulk.md).

 ## Synchronous Operations

-All operations are normally async.
-Sometimes you might want to block, when doing snapshots or other maintainence.
+All operations are normally asynchrounous.
+Sometimes you might want to block, when doing snapshots or when creating the initial index.
 You can call `.await` on any operation to block until the result is ready.
+This is especially useful when testing.

 ```scala
 val resp = client.execute { index into "bands/rock" fields ("name"->"coldplay", "debut"->"parachutes") }.await